 Batman Beyond: The Return of the Joker

-The Batman Beyond animated movie, Batman Beyond: Return of the Joker, The Joker has been reborn in the body of Tim Drake and Terry must stop him.
+Due to the success of the TV show, an animated film called Batman Beyond: Return of the Joker was produced, with Will Friedle returning to voice the character.
+In the movie, the Joker has been reborn in the body of Tim Drake and Terry must stop him.
 This movie revealed the reason why Terry chose to become Batman after he avenges his father's death.
 He claims it is his way of redeeming himself for his previous actions, allowing him to see a decent person when he looks at himself in the mirror.
 However, after Terry stops the Joker's plan, Bruce tells him it's not Batman that makes Terry a good person, but the other way around, telling him that he accepts and is fond of Terry taking on the Batman mantle.